 Friday: Soda Pop Slalom

-Watch the cutest, and fastest, kids around compete at the Steamboat Ski Resort.
+Watch the cutest, and fastest, kids around compete at Steamboat Ski Resort.
 The Stampede run at the base area is home to the annual Soda Pop Slalom, made for fifth graders and under.
 Watch the future of winter sports athletes take on the course rocking tutus and expert racing tucks.